-According to Devi Bhagavata Purana, Shukracharya was very bright as a child and he even went to study Vedas under Rishi Angirasa.
-However, he was disturbed by his Guru Angirasa’s favoritism for his own son Brihaspati, therefore, he later went to study under Rishi Gautama.
-Being highly skillful, Shukracharya did years of penance for Shiva and obtained the Mrita -Sanjivani, which is a formula that even revives the dead.
+According to Devi Bhagavata Purana, Shukracharya was very bright as a child, and he even went to study Vedas under Rishi Angirasa.
+However, he was disturbed by his Guru Angirasa’s favoritism for his son Brihaspati; therefore, he later went to study under Rishi Gautama.
+Being highly skillful, Shukracharya did years of penance for Shiva and obtained the Mrita -Sanjivani, a formula that even revives the dead.

-We have heard of Shukracharya, the guru of Asuras and how he came to the rescue of asuras in their critical hours.
+We have heard of Shukracharya, the Guru of Asuras, and how he came to the rescue of asuras in their critical hours.
 He was always favorable towards Asuras and even was their mentor.
 He had mastered the Mrita-Sanjeevani mantra, with the help of which he resuscitated thousands of asuras who died in the war between the Devas and Asuras.

-On one occasion his student Kacha was taught the Mrita Sanjivani mantra.
-When other asuras killed Kacha, powdered his bones, mixed it in a drink and made Shukracharya drink it.
-Knowing the mischief, Shukracharya asked Kacha to come out breaking his stomach and Kacha came out and brought Shukracharya back to life with the help of the same mantra.
+On one occasion, his student Kacha was taught the Mrita Sanjivani mantra.
+When other asuras killed Kacha, powdered his bones, mixed it in a drink, and made Shukracharya drink it.
+Knowing the mischief, Shukracharya asked Kacha to come out, breaking his stomach, and Kacha came out and brought Shukracharya back to life with the help of the same mantra.